-Finding out your child faces juvenile criminal charges can shake any parent to their core.
-Teenagers often make poor choices as part of growing up, but these mistakes can lead to serious legal consequences.
+Finding out your child is facing juvenile criminal charges is a moment that can shake any parent to their core.
+While teenagers often make poor choices as part of growing up, some mistakes can lead to serious legal consequences.
+Knowing what to do if your child gets in legal trouble is the first step toward protecting their future.

 Key Takeaways